-No mention is made of Discovery Ridge in Regis' publicity in the local area and yet, in their latest report to the ASX, they are now calling this a "Potential Satellite Open Pit".
-Considering that the McPhillamy's project seems to be designed to incorporate Discovery Ridge ore, it is a cynical exercise to not include this proposal in the EIS.
-Being a less significant project, the development of Discovery Ridge will only need local government approval.
-It will escape the more intense scrutiny of McPhillamy's.
+• In my opinion, Regis has been most disingenuous in its "consultation" with local people.
+No mention is made of Discovery Ridge in their publicity in the local area and yet, in their latest report to the ASX, they are now calling this a "Potential Satellite Open Pit".
+Considering that the McPhillamy's project is designed to incorporate Discovery Ridge ore, it is a cynical exercise to not include this proposal in the EIS.
 Discovery Ridge will have serious consequences for the local area.
 Where will the water come from - probably another damaging cumulative effect on the Belubula and its tributaries.
 What about the use of the Mid-Western Highway as a haul road?
 What about the possible upgrading of the rail line to Mandurama and a 24/7 loading facility there?
-To not include Discovery Ridge in this EIS is obviously a blatant attempt to avoid scrutiny.